 Most likely the user won’t turn back again to your blog if you don’t respond, for the appreciation of your posts you should thank and reply like ” Glad my post was helpful”,

 For Answers, the author of the posts must be active to respond to the published content if the comment is not a relevant question you can direct them to something more relevant, you know.

 No promotion of your Blog

-If you have worked hard writing and making content, you should take out time to regularly promote your content the same with relevant posts to other authoritative blogs, like Quora, Medium and many more not doing so you will not get new traffic.
+If you have worked hard writing and making content, you should take out time to regularly promote your content the same with relevant posts to other authoritative blogs, like Quora, Medium, and many more not doing so will not get new traffic.

-You can also make a Facebook group of users to your blog, building a community to help will achieve regular readers for your blog.
+You can also make a Facebook group of users for your blog, building a community to help will achieve regular readers for your blog.